What is Dance?

 The eight movements of the Brain Dance include:

 By practicing the Brain Dance, individuals can experience improved body awareness, enhanced coordination, increased focus, and a sense of calmness and well-being.
-It can be used by people of all ages and abilities, and its benefits extend beyond the classroom to daily life activities.
+People of all ages can use this sequence and its benefits extend beyond the classroom to daily life activities.

 Anne Green Gilbert's Brain Dance offers a holistic approach to movement and brain development, emphasizing the interconnectedness of mind and body.
 It provides a valuable tool for educators, therapists, and individuals seeking to promote optimal brain function and overall well-being through intentional movement.